 Industrial farming is a major source of greenhouse gas emissions, and farmers are seeing lower yields and less nutritious food because of climate change.
 With most of the world’s hungry living in climate-stressed regions, and the UK relying on them for much of its own food, we urgently need to move to ‘carbon positive’ farming systems like agro-ecology, to ensure the world can feed itself now and in the future.

 Agriculture accounts for 10% of all EU greenhouse gas emissions.
 Globally, including emissions from processing, transporting and household waste, the food system is responsible for between 19 and 29% of all greenhouse gas emissions.
 Livestock farming alone emits 14.5% of all greenhouse gasses.
+However, the latest science highlights the importance of avoiding lumping together all greenhouse gases because carbon dioxide, methane and nitrous oxides – in a food and farming context – have different impacts.

 Around one third of all food is lost and wasted along the supply chain in transport, processing and at home, adding even more unnecessary greenhouse gasses to the climate.
 Agriculture is responsible for 75% of global deforestation, which reduces our planet’s ability to capture carbon and slow climate change.